commercetools/merchant-center-application-kit/application-templates/starter/README.md

 $ npx @commercetools-frontend/create-mc-app my-new-custom-application-project --template starter
 ```

+## Adjust the configuration

+Rename the file `.env.template` to `.env`.
+It contains some environment variables used in the `env.json` and `headers.json` file.

+By default the GCP EU environment is configured.
+If you plan to run the Custom Application in another environment, change the hostname accordingly.

 ## Start the development server

 Run the following command to start the development server and launch the application: